Kevinbui16/Real-Time-Vegetable-Classification-with-Deep-Learning/README.md

 - **dataset.py**: Script for loading and preprocessing the dataset.
 - **model.py**: Contains the architectures of both the ResNet50 and the custom CNN model.
-- **train.py**: Scripts to train both models, with TensorBoard integration for monitoring.
+- **train.py**: Scripts to train ResNet models, with TensorBoard integration for monitoring.
+- **train_build_model.py**: Scripts to train CNN models from the file model.py, with TensorBoard integration for monitoring.
 - **inference.py, inference_video.py, inference_live_camera.py**: These scripts handle inference for images, videos, and real-time camera feeds, respectively.

 ## How to use my code